-- Wipe touch screen 2-6 times with soft microfiber cloth wetted with 70% isopropyl alcohol (IPA) and USP grade water.
-Use a new cloth for each wipe. - Leave to air dry.
+- Wipe touch screen 2-3 times with soft microfiber cloth wetted with 70% isopropyl alcohol (IPA) and USP grade water.
+Use a new cloth for each wipe. - 3.
+Air dry.

 Do not apply the cleaning solution directly on the screen.